 I have to be honest here.
 When I worked in the factory in Calgary, I rolled out of bed, brushed my teeth, threw on some clothes (often dirty clothes) and went to work.
 My job was dirty and sweaty anyway, and there was no dress code, so I really didn’t have to get ready for it.

-But in Dariece’s case, working for a law firm in downtown Calgary, she had to spend an hour getting ready and time getting unready every day.
-By the time she finished work she had spent about 11 hours out of her day getting ready (shower, makeup, hair, clothes), commuting to and from the office and then removing the makeup, changing clothes and relaxing into the couch at home.
+But in Dariece’s case, working for a law firm, she had to spend an hour getting ready and time getting unready every day.
+By the time she finished work, she had spent about 11 hours out of her day getting ready (shower, makeup, hair, clothes), commuting to and from the office, and then removing the makeup, changing clothes and relaxing on the couch at home.

 Not anymore!
 Today we both work from our pyjamas and, unless we have a video skype call, we don’t have to dress up for anyone… ever.